bauripalash/article-archive/tech/2018-07-14-Run-C-Programs-On-Android.md

 C is quite [cross-platform](https://en.m.wikipedia.org/wiki/Cross-platform) , so a C Program written in Windows can Run on Linux ( and android ) and vice versa.

-> Special Note : You might be wondering why i included [C++](https://en.m.wikipedia.org/wiki/C%2B%2B) where we should be only focusing on C.
+> Special Note : You might be wondering why I included [C++](https://en.m.wikipedia.org/wiki/C%2B%2B) where we should be only focusing on C.
 The Reason is, C++ was actually developed as a superset of C Programming Language, and nowadays nobody builds a [compiler](https://en.m.wikipedia.org/wiki/Compiler) specific for only C. So a compiler for C can also compile C++ programs

 ### If You're New To C Programming or want to start learning C Programming , i recommend reading our article, [Baby Steps in C Programming](https://palash.tk/Baby-Steps-In-C-Programming)